hameed0380/Final-Year-Project/README.md

 TSPGA is the first TSP program developed with a genetic algorithm implementation.
 Finally, a folder Experimentation has all the GA's coded for practice and understanding an example is simplega is a simple genetic algorithm that aims to satisfy the expression in the foo function.

+# Running The Project
+To install the dependencies from this file, you can use the following command in your terminal or command prompt:
+    pip install -r requirements.txt
+This will install the packages listed in the requirements.txt file with their specified versions.

+Then navigate to the directory containing the GenAlgoLab.py file, you can now run the project using the following command:
+    python GenAlgoLab.py

 # GenAlgoLab Instruction Manual